gagebt/autoprog/README.md

 AGPL-3.0

 Requires open source:
-- when modifying/distributing this software or offering it as a service;
+- when modifying/distributing this _software_ or offering it as a service;

-- but not when just using its outputs, like generated code
+- but not when just using its _outputs_, like generated code